alicgrdmr1845/tf-project-html-web-page-public-to-private-routing/README.md

-## Testing and managing network traffic targeting Azure virtual machines in the hub and spoke network topology with using app gateway & load balancer for traffic routing.
+## Testing and managing network traffic, targeting Azure virtual machines in the hub and spoke network topology with using app gateway & load balancer for traffic routing.

 Task 1: Provision the lab environment